f3d-app/f3d/CODE_OF_CONDUCT.md

 not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+In case of any issues please reach out, either to any moderators on discord or at <contact@f3d.app>.

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when